 Save the date for upcoming elections in Central Ohio:

 - Tuesday November 3, 2020 (Register to Vote by October 5)

 TurboVote also allows you to sign-up for Election Day text/email reminders!

-Ohio State students attending a regional campus can still participate in the Big Ten Voter Challenge.
-Turnout at regional campuses will count toward the overall Ohio State student voter turnout.
+All Ohio State students can participate in the Big Ten Voter Challenge, regardless of which campus you attend.
+Turnout at every campus will count toward the overall Ohio State student voter turnout.